mseaman26/Ultra-Secure-Password-Generator-by-Mike-Seaman/README.md

 - Work with arrays including methods and nested arrays

 ## My favorite part of my code in this project
 The function for selecting each character in the password was a fun little puzzle.
 It's a short function, but I like it.
 It's kind of the heart of this whole project.
-This involved an array containing more arrays (which is the argument "arr" in this case), choosing characters from arrays that were within a larger array, each representing a category of characters that is allowed by the user to be in the password.
-The line where the variable "char" is defined required me to use a pen and paper.
+This involved an array containing more arrays (which is the argument "arr" in this case).
+It involved choosing characters from the nested arrays, each representing a category of characters that is allowed by the user to be in the password.
+The line where the variable "char" is defined (line 36)required me to use a pen and paper.
 ```Javascript
 function chooseChar(arr){
   //This line selects an index in passwordArray (which is a variable that exists in the generatePassword function), which will refer to another array nested inside.
 These nested arrays represent character categories.
 A random category is selected by generating a random number that corresponds to the indexes of passwordArray